Skip to main content

 Ariel Avgar is a Professor at the ILR School at Cornell University and Senior Associate Dean for Outreach and Sponsored Research.

-• Director, Initiative on Home Care and Home Health Care Workers
+• Director, Initiative on Home Care Work

 Dr. Madeline Sterling is a board certified general internist and a health services researcher in the Division of General Internal Medicine at Weill Cornell Medicine.

-• Associate Professor, Information and Computer Science
+• Associate Professor, Information and Computer Science, Cornell Tech

-Nicki is an Associate Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
+Nicki Dell is an Associate Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.

 Cornell Chronicle